JemoGithirwa4/Dimba-Itambe/README.md

 An STK push will be received on the phone number entered, enter M-pesa pin to complete the ticket purchase.
 ![STK success](public/images/demo/stk.PNG)

-Below is how the tcket looks like once payment is completed and sent to the entered email:
+Below is how the ticket looks like once payment is completed and sent to the entered email:
 ![Ticket](public/images/demo/tiko.PNG)

-#### Featured player section
+#### 1.3 Featured player section
 This contains a profile of 3 chosen players with their various statistics.
 It keeps changing from time to time.
 ![Featured players section](public/images/demo/feat-players.PNG)